Iliyabel/CheckersAIGame/README.md

 2. cd into the src directory through your terminal

+cd .\CheckersAIGame\src\

-3. Compile the Java files:
+4. Compile the Java files:

 javac -cp src checkers/*.java